Learning Disabilities Exploredby Becton Loveless

 Memory: These students have trouble remembering things.
 They are slow to master basic vocabulary words, and their spelling is usually quite poor.
 Students with memory disabilities also struggle with following sequential directions, memorization, and learning from past mistakes.

-Behavioral: For these students, sitting still is incredible difficult and choices are often made impulsively, without regard to consequences.
+Behavioral: For these students, sitting still is incredibly difficult and choices are often made impulsively, without regard to consequences.
 These students may also be highly defiant, hyperactive, and easily distractible.
 They tend to exhibit mood swings, and are often in conflict with their peers.

 How We Can Help